 Other expenses will be considered if they are necessary and related to attendance at dental school, BUT you should not incur expenses that exceed the standard budget unless: a) you can cover them with assistance from family or friends, or b) if you will need financial aid to cover them, you have first cleared the expenditure(s) with your Financial Aid Officer.
 Be prepared with itemized documentation of any additional expenses.
-If you do not get Columbia owned housing, we may be able to approve broker's fees and higher rent, BUT only to a predetermined maximum.
+If you do not get an apartment in Columbia owned housing, we may be able to approve higher rent, BUT only to a predetermined maximum.
 Potentially refundable deposits cannot be covered.
 In most cases you will have to pay for additional expenses by accessing higher cost external loans, so it is to your advantage to "think frugally".

-HE FINANCIAL AID PACKAGE AND AWARDING POLICIES - Once your demonstrated financial need is ascertained, a Financial Aid Officer will construct a "package," or list of funds you can use to supplement the family contribution in order to pay for dental school.
+HE FINANCIAL AID PACKAGE AND AWARDING POLICIES - Once your calculated financial need is determined, a Financial Aid Officer will construct a package, or list of funds you can use to supplement the calculated family contribution in order to pay for dental school.
 The relative amount of each component is determined by the availability of funds and eligible guidelines for each source.

-INSTITUTIONAL AID IS AWARDED ONLY TO STUDENTS IN THE 4-YEAR DDS PROGRAM WHO ARE US CITIZENS OR PERMANENT RESIDENTS - Institutional funds are limited.
-Awarding policies and the packaging models are reviewed annually, and are based on projections of both available funds and the aggregate demonstrated need of our students.
-Although we plan to make awards of institutional grant and loan funds according to these models for all students who provide complete documentation in a timely manner, it is possible that institutional funds will be depleted before all students have been packaged.
+SCHOOL NEED BASED AID IS AWARDED ONLY TO STUDENTS IN THE 4-YEAR DDS PROGRAM WHO ARE US CITIZENS OR PERMANENT RESIDENTS - School funds are limited.
+Awarding policies are reviewed annually, and are based on projections of both available funds and the aggregate demonstrated need of our students.

+Although we plan to make offers of need based grant and loan funds according to these models for all students who provide complete documentation in a timely manner, it is possible that institutional funds will be depleted before all students have been packaged.